RonConescu/rabbitmq-website/site/tutorials/tutorial-one-java.md

 System.out.println(" [x] Sent '" + message + "'");
 </pre>

-Declaring a queue is idempotent - it will only be created if it doesn't exist already.
+Declaring a queue is idempotent &mdash; it will only be created if it doesn't exist already.
 The message content is a byte array, so you can encode whatever you like there.